 Of course, selling can go with the season.
 September, January, and June are the most popular purchasing months as each school semester begins.
 The best time to purchase them is when the semester ends and students want to get rid of them!

 Between book clubs and Instagram recommendations, books can quickly become instant hits.
 People seek to purchase these for a good deal, as they are typically quite pricey.
 If you spot a hardcover first edition of a book published in the past five years, it’s probably a good resell!

 Best Places to Sell Books for Cash Online

 Amazon got its start as an online bookseller.
 Can you believe that?
 To this day, it remains one of the top bookselling platforms for both new and used books.

 If you’re interested in becoming an Amazon seller, you can either be an individual seller (selling less than 40 products per month) or a professional seller (more than 40 products).
 So, it all comes down to how many books you have!

-Amazon takes most formats, including hardcovers, paperbacks, comic books, rare hardcover collectibles, even children’s books.
+Amazon takes most formats, including hardcovers, paperbacks, comic books, rare hardcover collectibles, and even children’s books.
 To list your books on Amazon, there are fees based on the selling plan you choose; you can also choose cash or Amazon credit for payment.

 2. Barnes & Noble